50 Easy Gluten-Free Lunch Ideas for Work, School & Home

 • Leftover gluten-free pizza and salad

-• Canned gluten-free chili or leftover homemade chili topped with shredded cheddar with gluten-free toast or plain Doritos
+• Chili (canned or homemade) topped with shredded cheddar.
+Pair with gluten-free toast or plain Doritos

-• Canned gluten-free beans or leftover homemade baked beans (hot or cold) with gluten free toast or plain Doritos
+• Baked beans (canned or homemade, hot or cold) with gluten-free toast or plain Doritos

 • Grilled cheese